dmr104/mboxMinerva/INITIAL_SETUP/Gitlab_README.md

 ## Useful commands
 * `podman exec -it gitlab-runner gitlab-runner list` will display (any) tags set up for gitlab-runner plus other info

+## How to tell self-hosted gitlab about the existence of a local git repo
+I already have an up-to-date checked-out git clone on my local machine from github.
+What I would like to do is to set another remote to push to the local self-hosted GitLab.
+How do I achieve this?

+#### What is oauth2?

+In this context, `oauth2` is a type of username that GitLab expects when you authentify over HTTP with a personal access token, which is a long string which is to be used as the password.
+So `http://oauth2:YOUR_TOKEN@host/namespace/repo.git` tells Git to log in.

+You can create the token on GitLab via **User Settings** -> **Access Tokens** -> **scopes: `write_repository`.
+The API box is to grant full access to GitLab's REST API, which is not needed for just `git push`.
+I selected visbility level as `Private`.

+As I was logged in to github as root I did `git remote add http://oauth2:MY_PERSONAL_ACCESS_TOKEN@localhost:8080/root/minerva.git`